Keep up with the latest hiring trends!

 Employee retention issues have been plaguing organizations for decades.
 And every time you feel like you have a handle on the situation, a curveball is thrown.
 What employees needed from their jobs five years ago is vastly different to what they need now.
 So it’s important to keep your finger on the pulse, particularly in this next phase following on from the pandemic.

-Last year, The Great Resignation signalled a massive shift.
-Many tried to ignore or deny it, but according to our research, 74% of companies are still seeing higher attrition rates to this day.
+We all remember how The Great Resignation signalled a massive shift.
+Many tried to ignore or deny it, but according to our research, 74% of companies are still seeing higher attrition rates still to this day.
 Employees are leaving in their droves, and these leaky buckets are having huge impacts on organizations.
 From the added strain of being down on manpower, to the difficulties in finding talent in this market – it all only compounds the situation more.
 Employers need to up their game or else retention will become a systemic problem.

 Why are employees leaving at the moment?